Abeeway/abeeway-geolocation-module/README.md

 # Abeeway Geolocation Module

-## First Flash
+## Firmware update

-Before starting any development on the Abeeway EVK board, please verify if all components of the module has the latest firmware installed and update the firmware if necessary.
+Before starting any development on the Abeeway EVK board, please verify if all components of the module have the latest firmware installed and update the firmware if necessary.
 Please follow the instructions of the [Abeeway EVK Board initial FW flashing](docs/first_flash.md) user guide.

 ## Set up the Development Environment